 Reno Stead Airport to Hold its Final National Championship Air Races Event in 2023

 The Unlimited Class line up for the Gold Trophy Race at Reno in 2015.
-Sadly, 2023 marked the likely final year which the National Championship Air Races will take place at Reno Stead Airport. (photo by D Ramey Logan via Wikipedia)
+Sadly, 2023 marked the final year which the National Championship Air Races took place at Reno Stead Airport. (photo by D Ramey Logan via Wikipedia)

 For many of us here, the city of Reno, Nevada has become synonymous with the world of air racing.
 The National Championship Air Races have taken place on the outskirts of this desert gambling town almost every year since 1964.
 Through the many triumphs, and occasional tragedies, the Reno Air Races has remained a constant in the calendars of so many aviation and motorsport enthusiasts.
 But it seems like 2023 will see the last of the ‘heavy iron’ and other race planes round the pylons at Reno Stead Airport, according to a press release which the Reno Air Racing Association (RARA) issued moments ago.
 The airport authority has decided that 2023 is the last year that the National Championship Air Races will take place at its storied venue.
 This does not necessarily mean the end for the races as an event, mind you, but it will be a major hurdle to find another location so aptly situated for them to occur.
 Further details are available in the RARA press release reproduced below…